BitcoinDesign/Guide/guide/private-key-management/multi-key.md

 This is often called multi-signature, or multisig for short, but is also sometimes referred to as a *vault*.
 A multi-key setup is described as *n-of-n* to indicate how many keys are needed to sign a transaction out of the issued number.
 For example a *2-of-3* setup requires two of the three private keys to sign a transaction for it to be valid.

-In a personal wallet use case, one person will control all the keys but hold them on different devices.
-In a shared wallet, different people will control the keys, and the number of keys and required co-signers will depend on the use case.
+In the case of a personal wallet, one individual will control all the keys but hold them on different devices for increased security.

+In the case of a shared wallet, different people will control the keys.
+The number of keys and required co-signers will depend on the use case.
 With spouses sharing a *joint account*, a simple 1-of-2 multi-key setup might suffice, meaning there are two keys but only one is required to sign for a transaction to be valid.
 At the other end of a spectrum a company might require a more complex 3-of-5 setup, requiring three of the five co-signers to approve any transaction.

 Multi-key schemes can raise the security, since anyone needs access to more than one key to move any funds.
 But clearly it also increases complexity and the requirements on the user to keep even more keys securely stored and/or backed up.